smartcontractkit/mcms/docs/key-concepts/merkle.md

 tree implementation in the OffChain Golang Library.
 You can check the implementation [here](https://github.com/smartcontractkit/mcms/blob/main/pkg/merkle/merkle_tree.go)

 ## Key Decisions
-* **No Multiproofs:** n the context of Merkle tree signing, multiproofs refer to a more advanced method that allows for verifying multiple leaves (operations) in the tree with a single proof.
+* **No Multiproofs:** In the context of Merkle tree signing, multiproofs refer to a more advanced method that allows for verifying multiple leaves (operations) in the tree with a single proof.
 While this sounds efficient in certain scenarios, it adds complexity to the implementation and verification process.
 However, for simplicity and ease of verification, we stick to the single proof approach.